ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of showers and thunderstorms.
 Mostly sunny.
 High near 80, with temperatures falling to around 78 in the afternoon.
-         Southwest wind 12 to 15 mph, with gusts as high as 28 mph.
+         Southwest wind around 14 mph, with gusts as high as 26 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">